jxv/jxv.github.io/blog/2017-12-19-Marry-the-Problem-Not-the-Solution.md

 It’s important to remember that the core problem rarely changes; the context and the understanding definitely will change.
 Frustratedly, understanding is half the process.
-It's to not be overlooked or discounted as a cost.
+It's to not be overlooked or discounted as a minor cost.
 Also, context doesn’t exist in isolation.
 It violently changes more than the problem itself.